|

 Nikon D3s |

 a sensitivity range up to ISO 102,400 for improved low light performance.
-Images are captured on a new 36 x 23.9 mm CMOS
+Images are captured on a new 36 x 23.9 mm Nikon CMOS

 Further improvements include a faster contrast detect AF in Live View and in-camera RAW-processing.
 Body shape, quality and